Image Generative Semantic Communication with Multi-Modal Similarity Estimation for Resource-Limited Networks: Introduction

-To address this issue, we previously proposed an image transmission concept that employs multiple types of semantic information~\cite{bib:ccnc}.
+To address this issue, we previously proposed a concept of an image transmission method that employs multiple types of semantic information~\cite{bib:ccnc}.
 In this method, a transmitter extracts multiple semantic features from an original image, such as composition and color, in addition to captions, and transmits them to a receiver, which reconstructs the image using an image-generation model.
-The images generated using multiple semantic features are expected to have a higher similarity to the original images than those generated using only a single semantic feature.
-However, a quantitative analysis of the semantic similarity between the original and generated images was not conducted in~\cite{bib:ccnc}.
+The images generated using multiple semantic features are expected to have a higher similarity to the original images than those generated using only a single feature.
+In this method, the receiver needs to evaluate the generated images based on some metrics and select an output result among the images.
+However, the specific procedures for the evaluation process and investigating evaluation metrics was not included in~\cite{bib:ccnc}.

-In this study, we propose a highly efficient image transmission method based on the concept proposed in~\cite{bib:ccnc} and employ newly designed evaluation metrics to assess the semantic similarity between the original and generated images.
-In the proposed method, an image-generation method at the receiver reconstructs images with the semantic information required by its application using the multi-modal semantic information extracted from the original image.
+In this paper, we propose a highly efficient image transmission method based on the concept proposed in~\cite{bib:ccnc} and employ newly designed evaluation metrics to assess the semantic similarity between the original and generated images.
+The proposed method aims to achieve monitoring, detecting and tracking specific objects mentioned in Sec.~\ref{sec:semantic-communication} in environments in which general image transmission is difficult described in Sec.~\ref{sec:background}.
 Fig.~\ref{fig:overview} shows an overview of the proposed method.
-To achieve image transmission with a small amount of data, the transmitter transmits multiple features of the original image, and the receiver reconstructs an image with the same semantic information as the original image.
-First, the transmitter extracts multiple features representing composition, description, and color information from the original image as diverse semantic information using existing machine learning algorithms.
-Thereafter, the transmitter transmits only the extracted semantic features to the receiver, with the aim of minimizing the amount of data transmitted.
-The receiver generates multiple images by inputting the received features into an image-generation model.
-As the image-generation model generates various images, the receiver must select the best image as an output image.
+In the proposed method, to achieve image transmission with a small amount of transmitted data, the transmitter extracts and transmits multi-modal semantic features of the original image, and the receiver reconstructs an image with the same semantic information as the received features.
+In the image generation process at the receiver, as the image-generation model generates various images, the receiver must select the best image as an output image.
 To evaluate the reconstruction result, this study developed quality assessment procedures, which is introduced later.
-In the proposed method, the receiver reconstructs images by the received semantic information to be easily recognized by humans.
-Therefore, the proposed method can be potentially used in various applications.
+In the proposed method, the receiver reconstructs images by the received semantic information to be easily recognized by humans, and therefore the proposed method can be potentially used in various applications.